adotsch/jupyterq/README.md

 Edit the relevant variables in the `.env` file.
 Those should point to your q home directory and your license file directory.
 You can also modify the notebooks directory path and the server port if you need to.

-## Start the Jupyter Notebook server
+## Start the Jupyer Notebook server

 Go to the directory where the `docker-compose.yml` and `.env` file is and run the command below.
 This will download the `kxsys/jupyterq` image to your computer (if not available yet) and start the server.